jmakeig/marklogic-sakila-demo/README.md

 1. npm install (installs gulp and some other related tools)
 1. bower install (downloads all the webapp dependencies)
 1. gulp build (builds the webapp)
-1. ./gradlew bootRun (fires up the webapp on Spring Boot on port 8080)
+1. ./gradlew bootRun (fires up the webapp on Spring Boot on port 8088)

-You can then migrate via 1 of 2 two ways:
+You can then migrate data via 1 of 2 two ways:

 1. Run one of the following Gradle tasks - migrateActors, migrateFilms, or migrateFilmsWithActors - e.g. "./gradlew migrateActors"
 1. Use the "Migrate" tool in the webapp to enter any SQL query that you want